fpvandoorn/fpvandoorn.github.io/files/BonnPC.md

 	default = current
 ```

-# Note to self:
+## Note to self:
 * Shift-insert in LXTerminal does not paste, ctrl+shift+V does.

-# Annoyances
+## Annoyances
 * `ctrl` closes the start menu, making the search-box near useless. (this is fixed in LXQt in 2022, but not in the old version we have.)
 * Scrolling on an unfocused windows focuses that window.
 This doesn't seem to be configurable.
 * `~/.profile` doesn't seem to ever get executed (even after making it executable).
 How to run a startup script?
-* USB-C port doesn't seem to be able to connect to a screen.
+* USB-C port doesn't seem to be able to connect to a monitor.